 In the early 2000’s the technology era was booming and Dublin was open for business.
 The city filled with young go-getters who shook loose the dirt of their sleepy villages eager to get degrees in computers and technology.
 After graduation they stayed in the city to work in shiny new business parks springing up in areas formerly home to abandoned industrial sites or tenement buildings.
 These new buildings were occupied by multi-national corporations like Amazon, Oracle, Microsoft, and many more of the world’s top mover and shaker companies.

-My first extended stay in Ireland was on a student work abroad visa.
-Those months were my first taste of living completely on my own.
-I had an amazing time.
-The urban atmosphere of Dublin might seem down right slow to a visitor accustomed to much larger and more bustling cities.
-None of this bothered me a bit.
+In 2002 I spent spring and summer in Ireland thanks to a student work visa.
+Those months were my first taste of living completely on my own and I had an amazing time.
+The atmosphere of Dublin might seem down right slow to a visitor accustomed to much larger and more bustling cities.
+Coming from a smaller urban area myself, the relaxed attitude didn’t bother me a bit.
 Within days I was head over heels in love with the Fair City.
-One of my favorite things about the city was the size of its core.
-It was not at all unusual for me to walk out of my apartment and spend the next few hours canvasing the entire city center.
-I wondered up and down narrow lanes discovering nooks and crannies the average tourist would likely never see.
+One of my favorite things about Dublin was the size of its business and shopping core.
+It was not at all unusual for me to walk out of my apartment and wander through the entire city center in just a few hours.
+I ambled up and down narrow lanes discovering nooks and crannies the average tourist might never see.

 “During the famine approximately 1 million people died and a million more emigrated from Ireland, causing the island’s population to fall by between 20% and 25%.
 The proximate cause of famine was a potato disease commonly known as potato blight.
 Although blight ravaged potato crops throughout Europe during the 1840s, the impact and human cost in Ireland – where one-third of the population was entirely dependent on the potato for food – was exacerbated by a host of political, ethnic, religious, social and economic factors which remain the subject of historical debate.” – Wikipedia